 I’ll also discuss the issues I had when developing the new version – the annoying incompatible tooling upgrades I had to work through.Continue reading “Supporting MQ Jakarta JMS in Spring Boot”

 I was working on something recently where I had to upgrade various components in the tooling.
 And I was getting more and more annoyed that the upgrades broke my existing programs and scripts.
 None of that was MQ’s fault and I’ll write more about the project once it’s available alongside the newly-announced MQ 9.3.
+[That article is now published here.]
 But it got me thinking about the efforts we’ve made to keep MQ application compatibility across its lifetime.
 I wanted to show how we’ve achieved that across a quarter century (and more).
 And how that has preserved the work that developers have put into their MQ programs.
 In particular, I want to see if old compiled programs can still work with a current queue manager.Continue reading “MQ application compatibility across a quarter century”